Goliath Season 3: A Means to an End

 So much water was sucked out of some part of Blackwood County that a giant sinkhole opens up on Eugene and Bobbi Bennett’s land, into which Bobbi (Sherilyn Fenn), an old college flame of McBride it turns out, falls to her death at the start of Episode 1, The Subsidence Adventure.

 Bobbi’s death is the reason McBride gets involved in the first place, although he had been approached by Bobbi some months earlier when she suspected something was wrong with the land.
 McBride had declined her request for him to get involved back then, saying he had no expertise in property and water rights.
-Now he is motivated to learn and takes on the case, partly out of guilt.
+But now he is motivated to learn about it and takes on the case, partly out of guilt.

 Goliath Season 3: The weird and the wonderful.
 A giant sinkhole opens up.